'Gladiator II' records ₦99.1 million in its opening weekend at the Nigerian box office | Pulse Nigeria

 Following an advanced screening in Nigeria which amassed N17 million in two days, this achievement places Gladiator II as one of the top film openings in 2024.

-Directed by Ridley Scott, the sequel follows the story of Lucius the nephew of Maximus from the original Gladiator.
+Directed by Ridley Scott, the sequel follows Lucius, the nephew of Maximus, the hero of the first film.
+After his home is seized by tyrannical Roman emperors, Lucius takes up arms as a gladiator, seeking revenge while fighting to restore Rome’s glory.
 The film explores the themes of vengeance and redemption set in ancient Rome.
 With a star-studded cast including Paul Mescal, Pedro Pascal, Joseph Quinn, and Denzel Washington, the film is set to draw a strong audience in Nigeria which is indicative of the country’s appeal to global cinema.

 READ ALSO: Now let’s talk about Method Acting